 Patrick MacDonald ("The Alexander Technique As I See It" - Notebook Jottings p10)

 “Neck free (or free your neck), head forward and up, back to lengthen and widen" and, very importantly, "knees to go forward and away."
 He [Alexander] said to me, "If I stand beside you and say those words, you can't go wrong.
 But I can't be with you all the time so you've got to learn to do that for yourself."

-Marjory Barlow (Taken from “Alexander Technique: the Ground Rules” - part 1 p29)
+Marjory Barlow (“Alexander Technique: the Ground Rules” - Part 1 p29)

 23. Movement, Not Posture